by Dave Barnowski

 The detective immediately put his hand down, now cowed by both the Huntress and Guns Benson.
 The man saw no way out of his predicament.
 He silently called out to the voice that sometimes came to him since he had given away his shadow in exchange for wealth.

 No answer came.
 Then the whole warehouse was full of shadows in rough humanoid forms.
-The JSA quickly came to their feet, worried that the shadow-creatures of the Anti-Monitor might have returned to Earth again as they had during the Crisis on Infinite Earths. (*) Before they could actually respond, the shadows entered the bodies of almost everyone in the warehouse, except for that of the heroes and Wayne Grant.
+The JSA quickly came to their feet, worried that the Shadow Demons of the Anti-Monitor might have returned to Earth again as they had during the Crisis on Infinite Earths. (*) Before they could actually respond, the shadows entered the bodies of almost everyone in the warehouse, except for that of the heroes and Wayne Grant.

 [(*) Editor’s note: See “Final Crisis,” Crisis on Infinite Earths #12 (March, 1986).]